Mercedes-Benz CL-Class: 2010 update

 The facelift version of the Mercedes CL-Class made its world debut in July 2010 at the Goodwood Festival of Speed.
 The new CL-Class comes with an improved exterior and interior, but the biggest changes are found under the hood.
 The exterior gets a new grille, bi-xenon headlights with LED technology, LED fog lamps, revised fenders and hood, and new exhaust pipes.
 For the interior the biggest change is the addition of a new wood trim.
-The new CL-Class will also be offered with all the latest technologies including: Active Blind Spot Assist, Attention Assist, Active Lane Keeping Assist, Night View Assist Plus, and Active Body Control.
+The new CL-Class was also offered with new technologies including: Active Blind Spot Assist, Attention Assist, Active Lane Keeping Assist, Night View Assist Plus, and Active Body Control.